On the jumping phenomenon of $\dim_{\mathbb{C}}H^q(\mathcal{X}_t,\mathcal{E}_t)$: Obstructions

 \section{Obstructions}

 In this section, we will find out explicitly the obstruction maps for extending a given element of $H^q(X,E)$.
-In \cite{Ye_jumping, Ye_jumping_tangent}, the author used the Grauert direct image theorem to obtain a complex of locally free $\mathcal{O}_B$-modules of finite ranks to compute the obstruction maps, while we use the infinite-dimensional complex of $\mathcal{O}_B$-modules $(\pi_*\mathcal{D}^{\bullet},\bar{D}^{\bullet})$.
-We are going to see that more or less the same strategy of proofs in \cite{Ye_jumping, Ye_jumping_tangent} will work in our infinite-dimensional setting as well.
-We give most details of the proofs in order to be more self-contained.
+In \cite{Ye_jumping, Ye_jumping_tangent}, X. Ye used Grauert's direct image theorem to obtain a complex of locally free $\mathcal{O}_B$-modules of finite ranks to compute the obstruction maps; here we will instead use the infinite-dimensional complex of $\mathcal{O}_B$-modules $(\pi_*\mathcal{D}^{\bullet},\bar{D}^{\bullet})$.
+We will see that more or less the same strategy of proofs in \cite{Ye_jumping, Ye_jumping_tangent} is going to work in our infinite-dimensional setting as well.
+We will give most of the details of the proofs in order to make this paper more self-contained.

 Recall that Proposition \ref{lem:acyclic_resolution} gives an isomorphism of $\mathcal{O}_B$-modules:

 Together with Proposition \ref{lem:unnatural_isom}, we see that it is equivalent to work with the sheaf $\mathcal{H}^q(\pi_*\mathcal{D}^{\bullet})$ and the cohomology group $H^q((\pi_*\mathcal{D}^{\bullet})_0\otimes k(0))$.
 Tensoring the stalk $(\pi_*\mathcal{D}^{\bullet})_0$ with $\mathcal{O}_{B,0}/m_0^{n+1}$ over $\mathcal{O}_{B,0}$, we obtain a complex